A Welcome Reprieve: Finding Energy in Unexpected Dances

 Considered the father of American ballet, George Balanchine’s choreographic and aesthetic traditions make up what most of us recognize as ballet today: thin, leggy female dancers, complex and literal movements that mesmerize some balletomanes and bore others to tears.
 I have long appreciated Balanchine’s immense contributions to the art form but am also irritated by his oft-misogynistic cultural and artistic undertones.
 The three works of this rep — Square Dance, Prodigal Son, and Stravinsky Violin Concerto — are traditional staples of Balanchine repertoire.
 But on Saturday the matinee cast knocked me over with a powerfully emotional and individualistic performance in two of these works.
 I left the theatre so happy!

 The first piece, the 1957 Square Dance, is set to the music of Vivaldi and Arcangelo Corelli.
 Jaunty, upbeat, and fun, Square Dance isn’t a deeply emotional piece but it is pretty and gives the dancers a chance to show off technical chops.
-Saturday’s leading roles were performed by corps de ballet member Mark Cuddihee and soloist Sarah-Gabrielle Ryan.
+Saturday’s leading roles were performed by corps de ballet member Mark Cuddihee and principal dancer Sarah-Gabrielle Ryan.
 Cuddihee’s solid partnering and corps member Zsilas Michael Hughes’ strong artistic presence and graceful leaps highlighted the piece.
 I’m excited to see them both in more featured roles in the future (in upcoming Nutcracker performances, perhaps?).

 After the first intermission, I settled down to be irritated at Balanchine’s 1929 interpretation of the Prodigal Son, a sexist reimagining of the famed Biblical parable featuring two primary characters: a young man who leaves his father’s house to get drunk and objectify women, and the prostitute who tempts him into sin.
 However, soloist Kuu Sakuragi as The Son and corps member Audrey Malek as The Siren left me speechless.